Estimated reading time: 20 minutes

 I’ve been paying more attention to my Facebook mom’s group this month.

-They sometimes have kids’ clothes up for grabs cheap.
+They sometimes have kids’ clothes available for a steal.
 I scored a big box full of baby clothes this month for free.

 I couldn’t be happier that they all fit him and have come in handy.